gferreira/fb-variable-spacing/docs/_reference/spacing-states-format.md

 - the *advance width* and *left margin* of all glyphs
 - all *kerning values* in the font

+{% comment %}
 - the *positional relationship* between components
+{% endcomment %}

 ### Libs overview

-Spacing state data is stored in 3 custom font-level libs under the prefix `com.hipertipo.spacingaxis`:
+Data to enable spacing states is stored in 3 custom font-level libs under the prefix `com.hipertipo.spacingaxis`:

 <table class='table'>
   <tr>